telerik/blazor-docs/components/grid/editing/incell.md

 </TelerikGrid>

 @code {
-    public void EditHandler(GridCommandEventArgs args)
+    void EditHandler(GridCommandEventArgs args)
     {
         SampleData item = (SampleData)args.Item;

-        //prevent opening for edit based on condition if (item.ID < 3)
+        // prevent opening for edit based on condition if (item.ID < 3)
         {
-            args.IsCancelled = true;//the general approach for cancelling an event
+            args.IsCancelled = true;// the general approach for cancelling an event }
-        }

         Console.WriteLine("Edit event is fired for column " + args.Field);
     }

-    public void UpdateHandler(GridCommandEventArgs args)
+    async Task UpdateHandler(GridCommandEventArgs args)
     {
         string fieldName = args.Field;
-        object newVal = args.Value; //you can cast this, if necessary, according to your model
+        object newVal = args.Value; // you can cast this, if necessary, according to your model

-        SampleData item = (SampleData)args.Item;//you can also use the entire model
+        SampleData item = (SampleData)args.Item; // you can also use the entire model

-        //perform actual data source operation here
+        // perform actual data source operation here through your service

-        //if you have a context added through an @inject statement, you could call its SaveChanges() method
-        //myContext.SaveChanges();

-        var index = MyData.FindIndex(i => i.ID == item.ID);
+        // if the grid Data is not tied to the service, you may need to update the local view data too var index = MyData.FindIndex(i => i.ID == item.ID);
         if (index != -1)
         {